And we're going to talk a little bit about the Shanghai Gold Exchange and what's happening.

 Absolutely.

-Do I do I think the future will have two separate economies?
+Do I think the future will have two separate economies?

-But uh I think there will be you know uh different ways to conduct business and parallel economies that we discussed for many years, especially with decentralized tokens um and through crypto, and then um things like gold and silver that are physical in the real world that you can actually trade and hold in your hand.
+But I think there will be, you know, different ways to conduct business in parallel economies that we discussed for many years, especially with decentralized tokens through crypto and then things like gold and silver that are physical in the real world that you can actually trade and hold in your hand.

 I think that will make a that will make parallel economies.